2022 Buffalo shooting: Perpetrator

-The gunman, identified in court as Payton S. Gendron (born June 20, 2003), is a white man, 18 years old at the time of the crime.
-He had traveled to the supermarket from his hometown of Conklin, New York for three and a half hours, about 200 mi away.
-Gendron graduated from Susquehanna Valley High School, and was previously enrolled at SUNY Broome Community College in Binghamton for an engineering science program.
-His parents are civil engineers; he previously stated his intention to become one as well, according to his neighbors.
-Classmates who were interviewed by The New York Times said that he was quiet and rarely attended in-person classes, and he exhibited a range of idiosyncratic behavior, including wearing a hazmat suit to class.
+Payton S. Gendron (born June 20, 2003) is a white male college student and was 18-years-old at the time of the shooting.
+He had traveled three and a half hours to the supermarket from his hometown of Conklin, New York, about 200 mi away.
+Gendron graduated from Susquehanna Valley High School and was previously enrolled at SUNY Broome Community College in Binghamton for an engineering science program.
+His parents are civil engineers and, according to his neighbors, Gendron had previously stated an intention to become one as well.
+Former classmates of Gendron who were interviewed by The New York Times claimed that Gendron was quiet, had rarely attended in-person classes, and exhibited a range of idiosyncratic behaviors, including wearing a hazmat suit to class.

-The police said that Gendron had been in Buffalo in early March.
-They also said that he was there a day before the shooting and he had carried out reconnaissance at the Tops supermarket.
+The police said that Gendron had been in Buffalo in early March, and was also there the day before the shooting, having carried out reconnaissance at the Tops supermarket.
 According to police, he had researched previous hate-motivated attacks and shootings.
-According to a childhood friend, Gendron came to his house the day before the shooting and left him with five boxes of ammunition.
-He said that he needed space to rearrange his house and he would retrieve the ammunition later.
+According to a childhood friend of Gendron's, Gendron came to the friend's house the day before the shooting and left five boxes of ammunition at the house.
+Supposedly, Gendron told the friend he needed to leave the ammunition because Gendron needed to rearrange his own house, and that Gendron would need to retrieve the ammunition later.